Board Members

 Arthur Rice

 In 1990, Arthur was reunited with two former Kingsmen - Hall of Famers Squire Parsons and Ernie Phillips in a group called Squire Parsons and Redeemed whom he sang with for five years.
-His next move would place him at the forefront of gospel music when he become the lead singer of Dollywood’s own Kingdom Heirs in 1995.
-In 2022, Arthur celebrated 25 years with Kingdom Heirs, who became one of America’s favorite male quartets during his tenure.
-He now serves as Minister of Music for Trinity Baptist Church in Asheville, North Carolina.
+His next move was one that placed Arthur at the forefront of gospel music fans all over the world.
+He moved to Pigeon Forge to be the lead singer of Dollywood’s own Kingdom Heirs in 1995, and they soon became one of America’s favorite male quartets.
+During his tenure they recorded several albums and television specials with Dolly Parton.
+In 2022, Arthur retired from the quartet after 27 years.

 Vice President